wangziqi2013/wangziqi2013.github.io/_posts/2023-02-04-cuckoo-trie.markdown

 particular, the hardware can execute non-dependent memory instruction out-of-order and tolerate multiple cache misses until the hardware resources such as MSHRs are saturated.
-However, the capability of performing memory operations in parallel is often under-utilized by conventional implementations of radix trees, as in these
+However, the capability of performing memory operations in parallel is often under-utilized by conventional implementations of radix trees, as in these implementations, the next level of tree traversal can only be obtained after the parent level is fetched from the memory hierarchy.
+To make things worse, on modern big-data workloads, the amount of working set data will likely exceed the size of the cache hierarchy, meaning that the memory accesses will suffer cache misses on all levels and be satisfied by the main memory serially.
+Consequently, the overall performance of these implementations will degrade as the working set is becoming larger due to the lack of memory-level parallelism.